osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data source configuration.md

 }
 ```
 ## Discovery
 The BACnet Adapter will be able to discover available BACnet devices and objects defined by the data source configuration.
 In the case of discovery for a BACnet router, the adapter will send a *Who-Is* request and wait 30 seconds to receive *I-Am* responses from available devices.
-Upon receiving an I-Am response, the adapter will request the *Protocol Services Supported* and *Object List* properties from the available devices.
-In the case of discovering a single device, the adapter will not send a Who-Is request but will immediately move to requesting the properties.
+Upon receiving an *I-Am* response, the adapter will request the *Protocol Services Supported* and *Object List* properties from the available devices.
+In the case of discovering a single device, the adapter will not send a *Who-Is* request but will immediately move to requesting the properties.

-A successful discovery will result in populating two JSON files - DataSelection.json and  DeviceConfiguration.json.
+A successful discovery will result in populating [DataSelection](#Configure-BACnet-data-selection) and [DeviceConfiguration](#BACnet-device-configuration).
-* DataSelection.json will be populated with *Selected* attribute for all items set to false.
+* DataSelection will be populated with *Selected* attribute for all items set to false.
-* DeviceConfiguration.json is read-only and will provide more information such as segmentation and services that are supported.
+* DeviceConfiguration is read-only and will provide more information such as segmentation and services that are supported.
 This will help make informed decisions during data selection.

-Note: Discovery is only triggered upon adding a new data source and will not be triggered if DataSelection.json is non-empty.
+Note: Discovery will only be triggered when adding a new data source and DataSelection configuration is empty.
+Discovery will not be triggered if any DataSelection configuration exists.